 I glued the bead boards together, then glued on the pine boards and immediately followed up with screws.
 I placed clamps on all four corners of the door, and then let the glue set and dry overnight.

 I wanted the door to have a warm wooden color, and I combined two stains together; Early American and Driftwood, using equal parts of each.
 I tested on a scrap piece of wood first and once I had the color tone I was after, I applied the stain to the door with a square piece of old T-shirt.
 Once the stain was completely dry, I applied four coats of satin finish polyurethane, letting each coat dry completely before applying the next.

 The hardware can really throw a project like this out of whack, but not here.
-At the home improvement store, these kits run around $150, but I found this barn door hardware kit on Amazon for $47.99!
-You can buy it here.
+At the home improvement store, these kits run around $150, but I found this barn door hardware kit and I found this perfect handle for the door.
 It has the classic look and is a great, heavy weight.
 The kit came with impeccable instructions, making installation a breeze.